 You also get immediate access to Nate Miyaki videos, which show proper lifting tempo for this style of lifting.

 My hope is that that this is the program you use 1-2 times per year to reach new levels of strength and muscle density…and then apply that new strength to your “go-to” routine.

 Simply click the “Add to Cart Button” below for Instant Access.

 Order Now at Zero Risk – You Have a Full 60 Days to Test Drive the Program…

 If you don’t see results with Visual Impact Frequency Training within the first 60 days, I’ll give you 100% of your money back.

 Note: This is a downloadable program.
 You will NOT receive a physical package shipped to you in the mail.
-As soon as you order you will gain immediate access to the members area, where you will be able to immediately download the Visual Impact Frequency Training manual and watch Nate Miyaki’s videos.
+The entire package will be immediately available for you to download and get started right away after ordering.
 This program is NOT available in stores, so you can only access it through this website.

 *ClickBank is the retailer of products on this site.
 CLICKBANK® is a registered trademark of Click Sales Inc., a Delaware corporation located at 1444 S. Entertainment Ave., Suite 410 Boise, ID 83709, USA and used by permission.
 ClickBank’s role as retailer does not constitute an endorsement, approval or review of these products or any claim, statement or opinion used in promotion of these products.